EqualExperts/ee-tech-interviews-uk/docs/shopping-cart-simplified.md

 Then:
 *	The shopping cart should contain 8 Dove Soaps each with a unit price of _39.99_
 *	And the shopping cart's total price should equal _319.92_
+* All totals should be rounded up to 2 decimal places, i.e. 0.565 should result in 0.57 but 0.5649 should result in 0.56.
+You can [follow this link](http://www.clivemaxfield.com/diycalculator/sp-round.shtml#A3) if you want more details.

-### Calculate the tax rate of the shopping cart with multiple items if applicable
+### AC 2 : Calculate tax rate with multiple items if applicable

 Given:
 *	An empty shopping cart